 After a successful start-up, a bicycle wholesaler faced increasing problems with warehouse error rates and slow delivery.
 The shed was a mess and needed fixing.

 Founding an organisation for CEOs might seem like trying to herd cats (make that lions).
-Over twenty years - and many lessons - later a thriving membership model is running Australia-wide.
+Over thirty years - and many lessons - later a thriving membership model is running Australia-wide.

 When a Melbourne social worker decided to run her own circus, she needed money and leadership skills.
 Here's how she did it.